 In 2005, to further the efforts of the SWSI and to help address water development needs in Colorado, the Colorado General Assembly passed the "Colorado Water for the 21st Century Act" (House Bill 05-1177) which in part established permanent water roundtables in 8 river basins and the Denver metro area.
-Throughout these two efforts there has been a clear recognition of the need for financial assistance to address water challenges in our state.
 It was recognized that a new program would be needed to assist all water users in addressing their critical water supply issues and interests.
 This understanding led to the passage of Senate Bill 06-179.

 Senate Bill 06-179 adopted by the 2006 General Assembly, created the Water Supply Reserve Account (Account).
 The legislation directs the State Treasurer to annually transfer ten million dollars from the Operational Account of the Severance Tax Trust Fund to the Account.
 The effective date of the legislation is July 1, 2006.
-Any balance remaining in the Account at the end of any fiscal year shall remain in the Account.
-Senate Bill 09-106 removed a sunset provision and provides for continuous appropriation of \$10 million (subject to availability).
+Any balance remaining in the Account at the end of any fiscal year shall remain in the Account. -Senate Bill 09-106 removed a sunset provision and provides for continuous appropriation of \$10 million (subject to availability).